Writer's Subject? Diagramming Sentences

 SIMON: Ms. Florey, awfully nice talking to you.

 BURNS FLOREY: It was really fun, Scott.
 Thanks so much for having me.

 SIMON: Kitty Burns Florey, the author of "Sister Bernadette's Barking Dog: The Quirky History and Lost Art of Diagramming Sentences".
 Of course diagramming sentences is very difficult on the radio because it's so visual, but the late comedian Victor Borge discovered there is a way to punctuate for the ear.

-Mr. VICTOR BORGE (Comedian): Suddenly she heard a well-known sound.
+VICTOR BORGE: Suddenly she heard a well-known sound.

 BORGE: It was he.
 In two strikes he was near her, embraced, kissed and caressed her.
 Henry.
 What is love?
 She asked.
 He answered, well, I couldn't live without it.

 NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
 This text may not be in its final form and may be updated or revised in the future.
 Please be aware that the authoritative record of NPR’s programming is the audio.